Expunge a Users mails

 via Docker job scheduler¶

-To archive this with a docker job scheduler use this docker-compose.override.yml with your mailcow:
+To achieve this with a docker job scheduler use this docker-compose.override.yml with your mailcow:

 services: